 Castle Academy is committed to providing an appropriate and high quality education to all the children attending our Academy.
 We believe that all children, including those identified as having special educational needs and/or disabilities (SEND) have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and that they are fully included in all aspects of school life.
 Castle is committed to promoting inclusion and removing barriers to learning and our school environment enables all children to have the opportunity to flourish and feel safe.
 At Castle we have a graduated approach to SEND, ensuring early identification of needs and a continuum of support for children to enable them to make progress.
+By regularly reviewing children's progress across the curriculum, we can enable suitable provisions to be put in place that create the best impact for our children.

-Please refer to our Equalities policy and Special Education Needs and Disability policy, which outline the purpose, nature and management of special educational needs within our school.
+Please refer to our Equalities policy and Special Education Needs and Disability policy, which outline the purpose, nature and management of special educational needs within our school. https://castle.emat.uk/key-information/statutory-information/trust-policies